danobi/dxuuu.xyz/src/flaky.md

 Continuing with the GDB approach, I thought if I could turn on debug information for bcc it could give me a second opinion on the source.
-Through our [Nix based CI][4], this was as easy as adding:
+Through our [Nix based CI][4], this was as easy as adding to the bcc package overlay:

 ```
 cmakeFlags = old.cmakeFlags ++ [ "-DCMAKE_BUILD_TYPE=Debug" ];
 ```

-to the bcc package overlay.

 Unfortunately, stacks still did not work.
 I'm guessing it's b/c glibc doesn't have frame pointers enabled.
 Changing that would probably take too much compute